 An important note and a somewhat obvious point is: you’re not selling to the dog you’re selling to the owner.
 The majority of dog food brands take two approaches, more friendly than professional or more professional than friendly.

 Each approach communicates trust and the food is good for your dog.
 However, due to the nature of the food, being raw, I felt the more professional approach could come across cold an unapproachable for a new product.

 Raw food is a difficult sell.
 Despite it growing in popularity, due to the health benefits for your dog, there are still hurdles to overcome.
 One reason being it needs to be stored and handled differently.
 A friendly appearing brand can help overcome these initial hurdles.
 By appearing warm and welcoming, it’s a more caring and considerate appearance.

 It would have been simple to make this logo symmetrical, but it made for a more natural outcome to have the ruffles and ears differ.
 It means that the eyes, nose and mouth area have to be optically aligned to feel ‘central’.
 Overall it makes the logo more relatable and unique.

 Minor adjustments were necessary to keep the clarity of the logo at different sizes.
-Each size was made to fit to the pixel grid to maintain sharpness, a requirement for any logo used on websites.
+Each size was made to fit to the pixel grid to maintain sharpness.

 The colour palette was chosen to consist of warm, earthy tones.
 These are the colours used throughout the website and branding.